 By understanding the ROI, you can understand if what you're doing is working and making you money or not.
 It's also a good measure to compare different marketing activities against each other.
 For example, if you're trying to decide whether to invest in a new website or run a Facebook ads campaign, you can use ROI to help you make that decision.

 There is no one answer to this question.
-Every business owner will have different goals and objectives, and what works for one business might not work for another.
+We at Tweak, a DC marketing agency, believe that every business owner will have different goals and objectives, and what works for one business might not work for another.
 However, there are some general guidelines you can follow when trying to determine whether or not your ROI is positive.

 #TweakTip: ask yourself questions like:

 There are a few common misconceptions about ROI that we want to clear up.

 First, ROI is not the same thing as profit.
 Profit is the total amount of money you make, minus the total amount of money you spend.
 ROI, on the other hand, is a ratio that compares your profit to your investment.
 This allows you to identify elements that work and to unpack them to see what in the campaign or conference contributed to its success.

 Second, ROI is not always easy to calculate.
 There are a lot of factors that go into it, and it can be difficult to track all of them.
 However, there are plenty of resources and tools available to help you calculate your ROI.

 Finally, ROI is not the only thing you should look at when evaluating your marketing efforts.
 While it's important to know if you're making money or losing money, there are other factors to consider as well.
 For example, you might not see a positive return on investment right away, but you might see other benefits, such as increased brand awareness or improved customer loyalty.

 We hope this article helped clear up some of the confusion around ROI.
 If you have any questions, feel free to reach out to us! #TeamTweak has a Facebook Live Stream every Tuesday at 11am (central time).